-- 1. Establish our region as a peaceful and green tourism destination with diverse products and high quality services while ensuring responsible and sustainable tourism development and upgrading quality of life of the people through effective involvement of all stake holders throughout the process; - 2.
-Promote Inter- regional tourism cooperation through regional integration organizations particularly ASEAN, ECO and other existing platforms; - 3.
-Support regional tourism exchanges particularly for persons engaged in the tourism industry; - 4.
-Promote Silk Road tourism through arranging events and festivals and in cooperation with the international community and relevant organizations will be revived; - 5.
-Facilitate Visa procedures for the citizens of the Region; - 6.
-Strengthen and diversify tourism health/medical, culture, winter, sea, mountain desert, religious and other niche areas/domains; - 7.
-Support utilization of electronic media, human resource development and capacity building activities; - 8.
-Devise and promote green tourism strategy in collaboration with international tourism bodies; - 9.
-Encourage private sector and local community involvement in the tourism activities will be strengthened; - 10.
-Selecting the city of Zanjan, Islamic Republic of Iran as Asia Tourism Capital for the years 2023 as well as the cities of ------ for the years 2024 and 2025 respectively; - 11.
-Requests the Secretariat to submit to the next meeting of...,a report on the implementation of the present resolution, including recommendations on ways and means to promote sustainable tourism in Asia, in a balanced and integrated manner.
+- 7. Establish our region as a peaceful and green tourism destination with diverse products and high quality services while ensuring responsible and sustainable tourism development and upgrading quality of life of the people through effective involvement of all stake holders throughout the process; - 8.
+Encourage our citizens to travel to the Member Countries and to work with our respective tour operators, airlines, hotels and all relevant stakeholders and ensure close cooperation between our respective tourism, transportation and health authorities; - Invite the Members of the Asian Parliamentary Assembly to undertake concrete steps in line with the principles put forward by the United Nation World Tourism Organization to initiate multilateral mechanisms to further re-energize and promote tourism sector by coordinating and aligning efforts and measures taken by each nation in Asia; - 10.
+Support to establish a cooperative regional mechanism such as Asian Tourism Forum under the aegis of the Asian Parliamentary Assembly, with participation of stakeholders across different levels of public and private sectors, in order to promote the tourism sector; - 11.
+Facilitate Visa procedures for the citizens of the Region; - 12.
+Strengthen and diversify tourism health/medical, culture, winter, sea, mountain desert, religious and other niche areas/domains; - 13.
+Support utilization of electronic media, human resource development and capacity building activities; - 14.
+Devise and promote green tourism strategy in collaboration with international tourism bodies; - 15.
+Encourage private sector and local community involvement in the tourism activities will be strengthened; - 16.
+Requests the Secretariat to submit to the next meeting of...,a report on the implementation of the present resolution, including recommendations on ways and means to promote sustainable tourism in Asia, in a balanced and integrated manner;